Connect with others who understand.

 Lupus Nephritis and Low Potassium: What’s the Connection?

-If you’ve ever had abnormal results from your blood work, you may wonder whether your unusual numbers are related to lupus or not.
+If you’ve ever had abnormal results from a blood test, you might wonder if lupus is the reason.
 One MyLupusTeam member asked, “Does anyone have problems with low potassium?
 My potassium is hanging out at around 3.0.
 If so, how did you correct it?”

-Many people with lupus can have kidney problems stemming from lupus nephritis — a complication of systemic lupus erythematosus, the most common form of lupus.
-Your kidneys help remove waste and maintain the right balance of electrolytes (salts), acids, and other substances in your blood — and that could mean there’s a connection to hypokalemia (low potassium).
+Many people with lupus have kidney problems.
+These issues stem from lupus nephritis — a complication of systemic lupus erythematosus (SLE), the most common form of lupus.
+Your kidneys help remove waste and keep the right balance of electrolytes (salts), acids, and other substances in your blood.
+Often, hyperkalemia (high potassium) results from kidney disease, and those with the condition need to follow a low-potassium diet.
+But, can kidney issues also cause hypokalemia (low potassium)?

-Read on to find out whether low potassium is connected to lupus and how you can manage it.
+Here’s how low potassium could be connected to lupus and how you can manage it.

 What Is Low Potassium?

 Potassium is an electrolyte that keeps your muscles, heart, and nerves functioning well.
-Potassium levels are measured in what’s called milliequivalents, or millimoles, per liter.
+Potassium levels are measured in units called milliequivalents, or millimoles, per liter.

 For an adult, normal potassium levels range between 3.5 and 5.2 milliequivalents per liter of blood.
 Anything lower than 3.5 milliequivalents per liter is considered hypokalemia.
 A potassium level below 3 milliequivalents per liter is considered severe hypokalemia.

-Your kidneys help to maintain your potassium level.
-In your lupus nephritis, inflammation interferes with renal (kidney) function, preventing your kidneys from working as well as they should.
+Your kidneys help keep your potassium level balanced.
+In lupus nephritis, inflammation interferes with renal (kidney) function, preventing your kidneys from working as well as they should.

 Symptoms of Low Potassium